December 20, 2017

 For a vegetarian version of this soup, you can make it without the meatballs.

-For a lighter soup, you can reduce the amount of rice to 1/4 of a cup.
+For a lighter soup, you can reduce the amount of rice to 1/4 cup.

 You can drizzle نعنا داغ nana dagh (fried dried mint) on top.